StanislavPetrov15/TT_Rasterizer/README.md

   - the library does not depend on third-party code; it depends only on few functions in the C/C++ standard library

+  - it's C files only, no headers for now as i don't use them in my personal projects

   - software rasterizer (it does not use hardware acceleration)

   - it implements gray-scale anti-aliasing